 Section 1.
 These by-laws may be amended in either of two ways: 1) at any annual or special meeting of the Society by two-thirds vote of those voting, a quorum present, provided a copy of the proposed amendment has been provided for members at least thirty days before the meeting, or 2) by mail or electronic ballot provided that a full statement on the issue has been sent to the members at least thirty days before the deadline for the return of ballots.
 In this case, a simple majority of the ballots received by the deadline plus at least one-half of the Board of Directors shall be sufficient.

 Section 1.
 To the extent permitted by law, the Society may indemnify any person who is or was a director, officer, member or other agent of the Society against expenses, judgments, fines, settlements and other amounts actually and reasonably incurred in connection with any threatened, pending or completed proceeding by reason of the fact that such person is or was a person described in this Section.

 Section 1.
 Establishment.
 Pending the inauguration of the first Board of Directors elected in accordance with these by-laws, the self-summoned drafting committee of these by-laws shall jointly exercise the powers and fulfill the responsibilities herein described at its discretion.
 It shall also determine the date on which these by-laws become effective.

 Section 2.
 Reservation.
 The powers not delegated and the responsibilities not enjoined by these by-laws are reserved to the membership as a whole.
-The undersigned, the duly elected President of the Society, a California non-profit corporation, hereby certifies that the foregoing by-laws comprising seven pages, including this page, constitute the by-laws of the corporation as revised by the membership in June 2009 and amended by a vote of the membership in May 2019.
+The undersigned, the duly elected President of the Society, a California non-profit corporation, hereby certifies that the foregoing by-laws constitute the by-laws of the corporation as revised by the membership in June 2009 and last amended by a vote of the membership in March 2020.